 One of the nice things you can do on Koh Samui Island is going around by motorbike or rental car, as the island is big enough to show you a different face every time.
-The south and southwest offers marvelous sandy beaches with no one there but coconut tree and perhaps a small food stall selling curries and Pad Thai noodles.
+The south and southwest offer fabulous sandy beaches with no one there but coconut tree and perhaps a small food stall selling curries and Pad Thai noodles.

-I love riding motorbike instead of a car, even if it is more risky.
-Being in the warm open air with nothing but the wind gives me a sense of freedom.
-People are extremely friendly, and when I need directions I simply stop and ask someone along the way or another motorbike rider passing by.
-On my way to Samui Airport I asked a Thai girl riding behind me on her motorbike for directions to the Airport, and she simply said ‘follow me’ and accompanied me until we reached the Airport.
+I love riding a motorbike instead of a car, even if it is riskier.
+Being in the warm, open air with nothing but the wind gives me a sense of freedom.
+People are amicable, and when I need directions, I just stop and ask someone along the way or another motorbike rider passing by.
+On my way to Samui Airport, I asked a Thai girl riding behind me on her motorbike for directions to the Airport, and she just said ‘follow me’ and accompanied me until we reached the Airport.
 It makes me feel good to be among such friendly and natural people, and I always miss that attitude when returning into the western world.

 Leaving Chaweng to the south, I pass by Lamai Beach which is another crowded beach town, but not as much as Chaweng.
-The beach also doesn’t seem as nice as in Chaweng.
-I followed a recommendation and had a delicious lunch at the natural Samui Spa Resort’s restaurant, which serves organic food cooked thai style.
-The resort itself is a lush tropical garden but the beach is not that nice here.
-It’s still good for the nice food they serve here – and it’s cheap!
+The beach also doesn’t seem as lovely as in Chaweng.
+I followed a recommendation and had a delicious lunch at the natural Samui Spa Resort’s restaurant, which serves organic food cooked Thai style.
+The resort itself is a lush tropical garden, but the beach is not that nice here.
+It’s still good for the excellent food they serve here – and it’s cheap!

-Going farther south, you find Hat Yai, the big rock, a good place to have a drink on the petite beach nestled between the rocks.
-There’s a reggae bar there with very relaxed atmosphere and a stunning view of the rocks.
+Going farther south, you find Hat Yai, the big rock, an excellent place to have a drink on the small beach nestled between the cliffs.
+There’s a reggae bar there with a very relaxed atmosphere and a stunning view of the rocks.

 On my way back I like to cross the island.
 You can turn on one of the back roads in Lamai, and go towards the mountains.
-There is an actual road right across the island, going quite high on a mountain with amazing views, and then back down on the other side, right to Mae Nam Beach.
-In Mae Nam, I like to have a drink on one of the beach side bars, or continue east to the fabulous W Hotel, which offers some of the most breathtaking views (and Mojitos) on the island.
+There is an actual road right across the island, going quite high on a hill with amazing views, and then back down on the other side, right to Mae Nam Beach.
+In Mae Nam, I like to have a drink on one of the beachside bars or continue east to the fabulous W Hotel, which offers some of the most breathtaking views (and Mojitos) on the island.

 One thing to keep in mind in Samui is: Be careful when driving.
 Some people are drunk, some just reckless, but I see people over and over get hit by someone and hurt badly.
 Assume there are no traffic laws – and watch out for stray dogs everywhere!
 They can jump out of the high grass very quickly, and can cause some pretty bad crashes.